carld/carld.github.io/_posts/2017-06-20-lisp-in-less-than-200-lines-of-c.md

 Despite the limitations, this interpreter provides enough primitive functions to implement an equivalent eval on itself.

-The complete source code and some tests can be found at [https://github.com/carld/micro-lisp](https://github.com/carld/micro-lisp)
+The complete source code and some tests can be found at [https://github.com/carld/micro-lisp](https://github.com/carld/micro-lisp) .
+Pull requests on github are welcome.

 An implementaion of eval that runs on the interpreter above can be found in `repl.lisp`.
 It implements a Read Eval Print Loop and it can be run using: